clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 | collaterals | Yes | Array | An array where each element contains the data fields that describe a single real property used as collateral. |

-Note that, depending on your configuration options in Collateral 360, draft SRFs may only be visible to the user who created them.
+Note that, depending on your configuration options in Collateral 360, draft & non-draft SRFs may only be visible to the user who created them.
 In this case, the `requestedBy` field defines this user within the original API call used to create a service request.